Boy, 16, pronounced dead after body found in Berkshire lake

 Berkshire.

-The emergency services were called and fire crews had urged people to avoid Bray Lake on Monday as attempts to rescue the teenager got underway.
+The emergency services were called to Bray Lake at 11:45 on Monday and fire crews urged people to avoid the area as attempts to rescue the teenager got underway.

 His body was discovered just after 1.30pm and he was pronounced dead at the scene,